Chart Color Schemes

 Williamstown has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Williamstown's population was around 18,138 as of February 2026.
-This represented an increase of 2,226 people since the 2021 Census, which recorded a population of 15,912.
-The growth was inferred from the estimated resident population of 16,920 in June 2024 and an additional 585 validated new addresses since the Census date.
-This resulted in a population density ratio of 2,467 persons per square kilometer, placing Williamstown in the upper quartile relative to national locations assessed by AreaSearch.
-The area's 14.0% growth since the 2021 census exceeded both the national average (9.9%) and the state average, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 90.5% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Williamstown's population is around 18,138 as of Feb 2026.
+This reflects an increase of 2,226 people (14.0%) since the 2021 Census, which reported a population of 15,912 people.
+The change is inferred from the estimated resident population of 16,920 from the ABS as of June 2024 and an additional 585 validated new addresses since the Census date.
+This population level equates to a density ratio of 2,467 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Williamstown's 14.0% growth since the 2021 census exceeded the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 90.5% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends project an above median growth for the area, with an expected increase of 2,998 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 9.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+As we examine future population trends, an above-median population growth relative to national areas is projected, with the area expected to grow by 2,998 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 9.8% in total over the 17 years.

 Frequently Asked Questions - Population